juju/docs/src/en/developer-debug-dhx.md

 apply all of those changes to your local copy of the charm once you're done.

-There is a plugin in the bundle, `sync-charm`, which pulls down any changes made to the charm on a remote unit, and dhx makes it super easy to use.
-Just invoke dhx with the `--sync` (or just `-s`) option, and any changes you make during your debugging session will be automatically pulled back down when you are done:
+DHX integrates with the `sync-charm` plugin, which downloads changes made to the charm on the remote unit and applies them to your local codebase.
+Just invoke DHX with the `--sync` (or just `-s`) option, and any changes you make during your debugging session will be automatically pulled back down when you are done:

 ```bash
 juju dhx -s